Selma Dritz

 Selma Kaderman Dritz (June 29, 1917 – September 3, 2008) was an American physician and epidemiologist who worked in San Francisco, California, where she began tracking the first known cases of Acquired Immune Deficiency Syndrome (AIDS) in the early 1980s.

-Early life
+Early life and education

 Selma Dritz was born in Chicago, Illinois, on June 29, 1917.
-Dritz loved music, and began her career as a concert pianist, before deciding that she ultimately wanted to help others through her role in the medical field.
+Dritz loved music and began her career as a concert pianist before deciding that she ultimately wanted to help others through her role in the medical field.

-Dritz studied medicine at the University of Illinois, and earned a medical degree (MD) in pediatrics.
-She then went on to obtain a master's of public health degree (MPH) at University of California, Berkeley School of Public Health in 1967, to complement her medical degree.
+Dritz studied medicine at the University of Illinois College of Medicine and earned a Doctor of Medicine (MD) in 1941.
+Following medical school, she completed an internship and a pediatrics residency at Cook County Hospital.
+After completing her residency, she worked as a pediatrician in private practice for several years.
+Subsequently, she served as a pediatric consultant with the Illinois State Health Department until 1947.
+In 1947, she took a temporary hiatus from medicine to raise her children.
+Dritz returned to academics in 1967, obtaining a master of public health degree (MPH) from the University of California, Berkeley School of Public Health, which complemented her medical background.